techpunitbook/react-roadmap/README.md

 # React Introduction [ component based, decalarative ]

 React roadmap for ui | ux developers and full stack developers

+- How to create and nest components
+- How to add markup and styles
+- How to display data
+- How to render conditions and lists
+- How to respond to events and update the screen
+- How to share data between components

 # what is library